240408-JavaReactAWS/CarRentalProject1/README.md

 ## User Stories

-    - Users and Admins can create accoutns
+    - Users and Admins can create accounts                                      Eli
-    - As a user, I can place rental orders
+    - As a user, I can place rental orders                                      Eli
-    - As a user, I can see my current order
+    - As a user, I can see my current order                                     Eli
-    - As a user, I can see my past rentals
+    - As a user, I can see my past rentals                                      Eli
-    - As a user, I can see all cars at a location
+    - As a user, I can see all cars at a location                               Ihtheram
-    - as a user, I can cancel orders
+    - as a user, I can cancel orders                                            Ihtheram
-    - as a user, I can pick up and return ordered vehicles
+    - as a user, I can pick up and return ordered vehicles                      Ihtheram
-    - As an admin, I can add, remove, and update vehicles to the database
+    - As an admin, I can add, remove, and update vehicles to the database       Tyler
-    - As an admin, I can add, remove, and update locations to the database
+    - As an admin, I can add, remove, and update locations to the database      Tyler
-    - As an admin I can see current and past orders
+    - As an admin I can see current and past orders                             Tyler
-    - as an Admin I can accept or reject orders
+    - as an Admin I can accept or reject orders                                 Devon
-    - As an admin, I can transfer cars between locations
+    - As an admin, I can transfer cars between locations                        Devon
+    - Users and Admins can log in                                               Devon

 ## Process

 1. User places an order -> creates an order in table, adds order to their order list, isApproved and isCompleted is false